 There are three ways to earn an MS degree:

 - Submit a thesis and complete at least six courses.
-Four courses must be at the 2000-level, each with a grade of B or better.
+Four courses must be graduate core courses (2373, 2513, 2541, 2555, 2565, 2566) each with a grade of B or better.
 Courses and directed study/research credit must be accrued to reach the minimum 30 credit hours.
-Courses may include up to four 1300-level undergraduate classes and/or any number of 3000-level advanced graduate courses.
+Courses may include any number of 3000-level advanced graduate courses.

 The candidate must maintain a GPA of at least 3.00 for all core courses and for all courses overall.

 The Comprehensive Examination for MS students is equivalent to the Preliminary Evaluation for PhD students.
 Refer to our Requirements for the PhD and MS Degrees, Section A.3, Preliminary Evaluation.

 A thesis for the MS degree must represent either an original research project or a significant survey of some topic of current interest in physics.
 A student should find it possible, while carrying some course work, to complete the MS thesis in one term.
 A copy of the final draft of the thesis must be submitted to the department chair, and copies of the thesis must be distributed to the members of the Master’s Committee, a group of at least three members of the graduate faculty recommended by the professor guiding the student’s research and approved by the department chair.